-PuTTY is used for (most often) connecting to the Linux server over SSH from the Windows client.
-If you just started to use DigitalOcean, the PuTTY will be your friend.
+PuTTY is used to (most often) connect to the Linux server via SSH from the Windows client.
+If you have just started using DigitalOcean, PuTTY will be your friend.

 Let's get started!

 - Download PuTTY (Note: putty.exe is a portable version - I recommend to use this one)

 - Type the server's IP or hostname (Step #1), select SSH (Step #2), and click to Open (Step #3)

 - Accept the new connection (you need to accept it only first time)